 (hb) Neither the payment of an amount referred to in paragraph (ha) nor the acceptance of that amount by the Corporation shall in any way constitute permission to admit industrial waste into a sewer.

-(i) Any authorised officer, servant, agent, or workman of the Corporation shall be at liberty at any time and from time to time to enter upon the property and every part thereof for the purpose of ascertaining whether the quality, quantity, or rate of discharge of industrial waste complies with the conditions of the said permit and of the by-laws for the purpose of inspecting the treatment apparatus installed in or upon such property, for the purpose of making any measurement or assessment of the volume of such industrial waste admitted into the Corporation’s sewer, or for any other purpose set forth in this by-law.
+(i) Any authorised officer, servant, agent, or workman of the Corporation shall be at liberty at any time and from time to time to enter upon the property and every part thereof for any of the following purposes —

+(i) ascertaining whether the quality, quantity, or rate of discharge of industrial waste complies with the conditions of the permit and of the by-laws;

+(ii) affixing an identification tag to any treatment apparatus referred to in paragraph (j) or otherwise marking such apparatus for the purposes of identification;

+(iii) removing an identification tag or mark referred to in subparagraph (ii);

+(iv) taking samples of industrial waste for analysis and otherwise;

+(v) inspecting the treatment apparatus;

+(vi) making any measurement or assessment of the volume of the industrial waste admitted into the Corporation’s sewer;

+(vii) any other purpose set out in this by-law.

+(ia) The occupier of the property shall —

+(i) ensure, as far as practicable, that any identification tag or mark that the Corporation uses to identify the treatment apparatus under paragraph (i)(ii) is not removed or defaced or otherwise damaged; and

+(ii) as soon as practicable after the occupier becomes aware that any such tag or mark is removed or defaced or otherwise damaged, notify the Corporation of the removal or damage.

-(j) All apparatus for the treatment of industrial waste in accordance with this by-law, shall be cleansed and maintained by the occupier at his own expense so that it operates efficiently at all times and does not cause a nuisance.
+(j) All apparatus for the treatment of industrial waste in accordance with this by-law shall be cleansed and maintained by the occupier at his own expense and at such intervals as may be considered necessary by the Corporation to ensure the efficient operation of such apparatus.

+(ja) The occupier shall, after any cleansing or maintenance of a treatment apparatus required under paragraph (j) that is done on or after 1 July 2007 —

+(i) notify the Corporation in writing of the cleansing or maintenance within 7 days after the day on which it is done; and

+(ii) include in the notification the identification information on or in the tag or mark that the Corporation uses to identify the apparatus under paragraph (i)(ii).

 (k) Notwithstanding the permission or approval of the Corporation, the occupier of any property shall be solely liable for and in respect of —

 (i) any accident or damage, loss or injury directly or indirectly arising out of or resulting from the discharge of industrial waste from the said property into any sewer of the Corporation, and the occupier shall agree to hold harmless and keep indemnified the Corporation against all claims and demands for such damage, loss, or injury of any description made or suffered by the workmen of the Corporation or any person or persons whomsoever, and